araminho/armtravel/wp-content/plugins/contact-form-entries/readme.txt

 * Install our entries plugin for saving WPforms submissions to database.
 * Plugin automatically saves all WPforms entries in wordpress database.
 * You can add notes and send emails to WPforms entries.

-= CRM Entries Plugin =

-When anyone submits a form on your site, plugin saves it in wordpress data.
-You can send it to CRM of your choice with our 20+ crm extensions.

-= contact form 7 to database extension wp =

-* Add Contact form 7 form's shorcode on any wordpress page.
-* Install Contact form Entries Plugin.
-* When anyone submits a form, it will be saved in wordpress database.
-* Go to "CRM Entries" menu, all saved form entries will be available in table form.

 = Save contact form 7 submissions =